 It was great to have everybody in San Francisco, since that's where it all started, when Balsamiq was just Peldi.
 Peldi toured around the young whippersnappers through his old old neighborhood, where it all began.

 In another old-timey scene, a passing car rolled down the window, honked the horn, and shouted, "Hi Peldi!" as our mob ambled down the street.
-Nothing makes you feel more at home than running into a friendly faced and a warm greeting.
+Nothing makes you feel more at home than running into a friendly face and a warm greeting.

 On Wednesday, June 19, we celebrated Balsamiq's FIFTH BIRTHDAY!
 Thanks to everybody who came out to celebrate with us.
 It was great to see so many old friends and happy faces.
 It really warmed our hearts.
 Our team, like any other, thrives on the electricity of real, healthy, face-to-face friendships.
 During our Retreat, we recharge the batteries on our team that will augment and sustain these two-dimensional on-line relationships.